kraktos/SimpleSearch/README.md

 ## Discussion
 * What is the conceptual approach?
   + **Language processing**: I used nltk package for stemming and stopword removal.
+This makes the indexing fast.
 All the document content undergo this cleansing process.
 The same query terms undergo the same stemming and stopwords removal.
   + **Indexing**: The core idea is to define inverted indices for the words in the corpus.
   Each row in the input file is essentially a document, document id, the document title and the document body.
   The document body is basically a set of words or tokens.
 In this step, an inverted index or postings for each *unique* word appearing